Anitha708/AI-Resume-Analyzer/README.md

 - Certifications
 - Languages

-### 🛠️ Skills
+### 🛠️ Skills Detection

+Skills are categorized into areas such as:

+**Programming**
+- Python
-- Programming
+- C

+**AI & Machine Learning**
 - Artificial Intelligence
 - Machine Learning
+- Machine Learning Algorithms
 - Generative AI
+- Scikit-learn

+**Data & Analytics**
 - Data Analysis
+- Data Analytics
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis
-- Development & Cloud Tools
+- Pandas
+- Matplotlib
+- Power BI
+- SQL

+**Tools & Deployment**
+- Git
+- GitHub

+The skill detection system can be extended by adding additional skills and categories.

-## 📈 Resume Scoring
+## 📊 Resume Scoring

-The application evaluates the uploaded resume based on:
+The application calculates a resume score based on factors such as:

-- Number of relevant skills
 - Important resume sections
-- Technical skill coverage
+- Technical skills
-- Overall resume completeness
+- Overall resume content

-It then provides a **resume score out of 100** along with recommendations for improvement.
+The score helps users understand the completeness of their resume and identify areas for improvement.

 ## 💡 Recommendations

-The application can provide suggestions such as:
+Based on the analysis, the application can provide suggestions such as:

+- Add a professional summary
 - Add more relevant technical skills
+- Include project details
-- Add a GitHub profile
+- Add GitHub or portfolio links
-- Add relevant project repositories
-- Improve the professional summary
-- Add missing resume sections
+- Improve missing resume sections

-## 🚀 Live Demo

-👉 **[Open AI Resume Analyzer]**[YOUR_STREAMLIT_APP_URL](/(https://ai-resume-analyzer-kjums7n379vunqk.streamlit.app/)/)
+## 🛠️ Technologies Used

+- **Python**
+- **Streamlit**
+- **pdfplumber**
+- **python-docx**
+- **Regular Expressions (Regex)**

 ## 📂 Project Structure